huntabyte/huntabyte/README.md

 ## About Me

 I'm a Network & Systems Engineer turned Software Engineer.
 I love the fact once you learn software development, the possibilities to create great things are endless.
-I haven't made the full commitment to a single language yet, but I am currently heavily invested in learning Svelte/SvelteKit, and would consider myself strong in Python & NodeJS.
+I haven't made the full commitment to a single language yet, but I am currently heavily invested in learning Svelte/SvelteKit, and have spent a bit of time using Python & NodeJS.